bentoml/Yatai/docs/admin-guide.md

 # Yatai Administrator's Guide

 This guide helps you to install and configure Yatai on a Kubernetes Cluster for your machine learning team, using the official [Yatai Helm chart](https://github.com/bentoml/yatai-chart).
-Note that helm chart is the officially supported method of installing Yatai.

 - [System Overview](#system-overview)